thomaxxl/safrs/docs/ExposeDB.md

-# Expose an Existing Database as a JSON API
+# Expose an Existing Database as a JSON API with Flask, SQLAlchemy and OpenApi

 ## Introduction
 This document describes how to expose a database as a [JSON:API](http://jsonapi.org/) REST api.